 Maybe you can google the best ukuleles available on the market and read some reviews about them.

 Go to YouTube and check out some of the reviews on different ukuleles.
-There’s a lot that you can actually get out of this especially if you have done your research and narrowed it down to two brands that you need to compare between.
+There’s a lot that you can get out of this, especially if you have done your research and narrowed it down to two brands that you need to compare between.

-All in all, and with all that being said, I believe you are now ready to find the perfect ukulele.
+All in all, I believe you are now ready to find the perfect ukulele.
 Happy jamming!